-The Apple Watch Series 5 and WatchOS 6 brought us long-awaited features like the always-on display and the first Apple Watch App Store, but also broadened its health scope with additions like period tracking, Health Trends, and the Noise app.
+Finally, the Apple Watch Series 5 and WatchOS 6 delivered features users had been waiting for.
+An always-on display and the Apple Watch App Store were introduced.
+Health features were added, too, thanks to period tracking, Health Trends, and the Noise app.
 WatchOS 7 is due to add even more, but for now, WatchOS 6 remains the most advanced software the Apple Watch has seen.
 We rounded up the best WatchOS 6 tips and tricks to help you get the most out of your Apple Watch.

 How to turn off the always-on display (Apple Watch Series 5 only)

-Track your menstrual cycle
+How to track your menstrual cycle

-Apple’s WatchOS 6 finally adds period tracking to the Apple Watch, which helps users keep track of their cycles with predicted period timings and estimated fertility windows.
-You can also log important secondary symptoms like mood swings, nausea, and headaches which are important to keep track of for overall health.
+Apple’s WatchOS 6 finally adds cycle tracking to the Apple Watch, which helps women keep track of their periods with predicted timing and estimated fertility windows.
+You can also log important secondary symptoms like mood swings, nausea, and headaches, which are important to keep track of for overall health.
 Setting this up requires your iPhone to launch Apple’s Health app.
 Tap the Browse tab and open Cycle Tracking to get started.

 How to use the Noise app to avoid loud environments